 - Make the sauce by combining the sauce ingredients in a bowl, mixing well and then adding to a new frying pan/skillet on the stove over medium-high heat and stir until it bubbles (this will happen very quickly).
 Once it bubbles throughout, turn the heat off and once the bubbles die down, coat the chicken wings in the sauce right in the pan (either one piece at a time or a few at a time is fine)

-- Transfer the coated chicken to a serving dish and sprinkle sesame seeds on top
+- Transfer the coated chicken to a serving dish and sprinkle sesame seeds (for Sesame Chicken) or dried red chiles (for General Tso’s) on top

 - Enjoy with my white rice or brown rice!